 • Why we excluded Shopify and other commerce platforms from the marketplace rankings

-• Regional dominance patterns across US, Indonesia, Brazil, and Germany
+• Regional dominance patterns across seven markets: US, Indonesia, Brazil, Germany, and new for June — Turkey, Mexico, and India

-• Q2 2026 predictions and what to watch next quarter
+• Q2 2026 predictions, an interim June grade, and what to watch next

 Why this report is different